 Personal information of directors/shareholders/Persons of Significant Control of your Limited company or, in the case of sole traders and partnerships, the proprietor(s) of your business:

-We’ll use this information to undertake checks for the purposes of preventing fraud and money laundering, and to verify the identity of your business’ directors before we provide any products or services to your business.
+We’ll use this information to undertake checks for the purposes of evaluating your application, preventing fraud and money laundering, and to verify the identity of your business’ directors before we provide any products or services to your business.
 We may also use this information for the purposes of learning for the evaluation of other applications in future.

 If you provide us with personal information relating to a third party, you must notify them about this and direct them to read this Privacy Notice.